CaptainBobSim/The-Cessna-172-Project-V3/README.md

 [Copyright _ Non Commerical_ Not for Resale](https://creativecommons.org/licenses/by-nc/4.0/)

 ## Spreadsheet
 	Files in this GitHub may not represent the most up to date version of the project.
+	Also: Top level files are usually to big to store on GitHub.

 	The most up to date method is to use links on the "Simple PBS" page of this spreadsheet:
 	Please start an issue should a link not properly work.
 The Spreadsheet shows the "live" versions of everything.
 These have not been formally released so may have bugs.
 Use this method if you are a risk taker :)